 Prerequisites: Grade of 90 or above in Pre-calculus Honors with departmental recommendation and approval.
 Fee required.

-The History and Social Science Department emphasizes equipping students with the skills and knowledge necessary for civic competence and also developing the historical perspective critical for interpreting the complex issues of today and tomorrow.
-The instructors work closely together as a team to develop teaching approaches that motivate student learning and additionally use a variety of cooperative learning, roleplaying and debate activities to promote historical thinking.
+The History Department emphasizes equipping students with the knowledge and skills necessary for civic competence and developing the historical perspective critical for interpreting the complex issues of yesterday, today, and tomorrow through a Biblical Worldview.
+Teachers use a variety of activities to promote historical thinking.
 Through these activities, students learn to interpret primary and secondary sources, to think critically, and to write analytically.
-The department endeavors to develop students who have the ability to make informed and reasoned decisions for the public good as citizens of a culturally diverse, democratic society in an interdependent world, through the lens of a Biblical worldview.

-World History is a year-long required survey course that explores the key events and global historical developments since 1350 B.C. that have shaped the world we live in today.
-The scope of Modern World History provides the latitude to range widely across all aspects of human experience: economics, science, religion, philosophy, politics & law, mili- tary conflict, literature & the arts.
-The course will illuminate connections between our lives and those of our ancestors around the world.
-Students will uncover patterns of behavior, identify historical trends and themes, explore historical movements and concepts, and test theories.
-Students will refine the following abilities: to read for comprehension and critical analysis; summarize, categorize, compare, and evaluate information; write clearly and convincingly; express facts and opinions orally; and use technology appropriately to present information.
+World History is a year-long survey course that explores the key events and historical developments since Creation that have shaped the world we live in today.
+The scope of World History provides the opportunity to learn about all aspects of human experience: economics, science, religion, geography, philosophy, politics & law, military conflict, literature & the arts.
+Students will uncover patterns of behavior, identify historical trends and themes all through a Biblical Worldview.
+Students will refine the following abilities: reading comprehension and critical analysis; summarize, categorize, compare, and evaluate information; write clearly and convincingly; express facts and opinions orally; and use technology appropriately to present information.

 This course provides a one-year survey of American history from the Colonial Period to the present.
 Students will continue to build upon previous studies of American History.
 They will continue to use skills of historical analysis as they examine American history.
 Students will further develop higher level thinking skills, encouraging students to make historical assessments and evaluations.
 Using textbooks, primary sources, and current events, students will learn about the various political, social, religious, and economic developments that have shaped and continue to shape the United States.
-Essay writing and critical thinking are emphasized as integral ways of understanding how the past relates to the present and future.
-A major research paper is required in the spring semester.
+Collaboration and critical thinking are emphasized as integral ways of understanding the content.

 Advanced Placement United States History is designed for the motivated student and is oriented to students seeking college credit.
-Advanced Placement United States History is designed to give students a thorough understanding of United States History, requiring students to master analytic skills in approaching history, including chronological and spatial thinking, historical research, and historical interpretation.
+Advanced Placement United States History is designed to give students a thorough understanding of United States History, requiring students to master analytic skills in approaching history, including chronological thinking, historical argumentation, and historical interpretation.
 The class strives to prepare students to assess historical materials, evaluate relevance and reliability, and deal critically with problems and materials in United States History.
 Students with high-level reading, writing, and thinking skills are encouraged the take this challenging course.
-The course is equivalent to a full-year introductory college class, thus preparing students for intermediate and advanced college courses.
+The course is equivalent to an introductory college class, thus preparing students for intermediate and advanced college courses.
 All enrolled students are required to take the AP United States History exam in May.
-Prerequisite: High A (96 or above) in US Government and Economics with departmental recommendation and approval.
-Grade of high B (92 or above) in US Government and Economics Honors with departmental recommendation and approval Fee Required.
+Prerequisites and teacher recommendation are required for enrollment.

 This college-level course covers a wide number of detailed topics in psychology.
-Students learn the basic concepts behind psychological experimentation and use them to better understand the past and current theories and contributions of prominent psychologists.
-The specific areas covered in this course are the history of psychology, research methods, neuroscience, nature/nurture, development, sensation and perception, states of consciousness, learning, memory, cognitive processes and language, intelligence, motivation, emotion, personality, stress and health, psychological disorders and therapies, and social psychology.
+Students learn the basic concepts behind psychological experimentation and use them to better understand past and current theories and contributions of prominent psychologists.
+Students will understand the discipline of psychology using various perspectives and research.
+They will make connections in the relationship between biology and behavior and how interaction with others influences thoughts, feelings, perceptions, and behaviors.
+They will understand human differences and strategies for coping when those differences create dysfunction.
 Classroom methods include a balance of lecture, discussion, interactive activities, and demonstrations.
 This course seeks to illustrate the extent to which psychology is involved in the everyday lives of students.
 All enrolled students are required to take the AP Psychology Exam in May.
 Prerequisites and teacher recommendation are required for enrollment.

 Exposure to Foreign Language allows students to experience other cultures and peoples of the world in the classroom environment.
 The Great Commission’s directive is to go into all the world and make disciples of Jesus Christ.
 Ultimately, Carmel Christian aims to expose students to the cultural differences among the nations and introduce them to basic conversational and written modes of communication with other peoples of the world.

 This course introduces basic grammar, speech patterns, sentence structure, and common vocabulary.
-At the course's completion, students are expected to engage in basic conversations using present and preterite tense verbs.
+At the course's completion, students are expected to engage in basic conversations using regular present tense verbs.
 Students are introduced to the art, culture, and geography of Spanish-speaking countries.
 This course is taught in English and Spanish.
 All Language Modalities are used: writing, speaking, listening, and reading.